 A group of swans floating upon placid waters is a hint of future prosperity and security.

 Dreaming of a dead swan symbolizes satiety along with discontentment.
-It seems to give you a warning to not get involved in any immorality or vice.
+It seems to warn you not to get involved in any immorality or vice.

 If you see two swans, it may indicate that someone special to you will fill your life with happiness.